highkite/pdfAnnotate/README.md

 Note that a cross-refeerence stream object must have the type `/XRef`.
 In this example the actual stream is replaced by `...`, since this is only a bytestream and cannot be displayed in character encodings anyway.

 In general the stream data is compressed.
 The used compressing algorithm is determined by the attribute `/Filter`.
 Before one can work with the stream data it is necessary to uncompress them.
 We will discuss compression algorithms later, but assume in the following that we already have an uncompressed data stream.
+See the [Compression](#Compression) section for more information.

 The most important information provided by the cross-reference stream object to interprete the stream data is given by the `/W` attribute.
 It determines the length of a cross-reference entry.
 In this case the value of
 `/W` is `[1 3 1]`, what means that the total length of a cross-reference entry is `5` bytes.
 It further determines that the first value is encoded using one byte, the second value with three bytes and the last value